Where to Rent a Car in Phuket?

 - NATIONAL CAR RENTAL

-- 3. Rent a Car With a Local Brands
+- 3. Rent a car With a good local company

 - Thai Rent a Car